kgulshan827/OnlineTreasureHunt/README.md

 # OnlineTreasureHunt

- The app allows you to play an OnlineTreasureHunt consisting of different levels.Players can login either using their **Google** or **Facebook** accounts.
+ The app allows you to play an OnlineTreasureHunt consisting of different levels.Players can login either using their <code>Google</code> or </code>Facebook</code> accounts.
 Each level has a question and hints along with it like **visual hints**, **audio hints**, **video hints** .Each question would fetch you 10 points.
 Once the player answers the question the leaderboard is updated accordingly.

 ##  Setting up the Project

-1. Create a **virtual environment** with venv .
+1. Create a </code>virtual environment</code> .

     mkdir project